simple-registry/simple-registry/doc/reference/cli.md

 - Deletes objects whose content is unreadable (a link, job record, or index shard that does not parse).
 - Reclaims blobs with no references (re-checked under the blob-data lock, so it is safe alongside a live server).
 - Moves any key that matches no known angos layout to `_lost_and_found/` in the same store, preserving its bytes for inspection.
 Emptying that prefix is the operator's job.
 With `--delete-unknown` such keys are deleted outright instead.
-- Runs the transaction engine's janitor sweeps (orphaned staging bodies, expired lock objects); janitor sweeps run only in scrub, while serving processes run only the recovery loop.
+- Reclaims leftover `.tx-log/`, `.tx-bodies/`, and `.tx-locks/` keys the removed transaction engine left behind, once past the reclamation grace period.

 Scrub is purely structural: it takes no age thresholds and no configuration-relative decisions.
 Time-based reclamation and orphan-namespace clearing belong to [`angos prune`](#prune).